 The Climate Momentum Simulation allows users to quickly compare the resulting sea level rise, temperature change, atmospheric CO2, and global CO2 emissions from six different policy options projected out to 2100.

-This is a teaching activity in which students learn about the connection between CO2 emissionS, CO2 concentration, and average global temperatures.
+This is a teaching activity in which students learn about the connection between CO2 emissions, CO2 concentration, and average global temperatures.
 Through a simple online model, students learn about the relationship between these and learn about climate modeling while predicting temperature change over the 21st century.

 This video segment from 'Earth: The Operators' Manual' explores how we know that today's increased levels of CO2 are caused by humans burning fossil fuels and not by some natural process, such as volcanic out-gassing.
-Climate scientist Richard Alley provides a detailed step-by-step explanation that examines the physics and chemistry of different "flavors" or isotopes of carbon in Earth's atmosphere.
+Climate scientist Richard Alley provides a detailed step-by-step explanation that examines the physics and chemistry of different "flavors," or isotopes, of carbon in Earth's atmosphere.

 This NASA animation on land cover change zooms into Rondonia, Brazil.
-It starts with a Landsat satellite image taken in 1975 and dissolves into a second image of the same region taken in 2009 indicating that there has been a significant amount of land use change.
+It starts with a Landsat satellite image taken in 1975 and dissolves into a second image of the same region taken in 2009 that illustrates a significant amount of land use change.

 This narrated animation displays three separate graphs of carbon emissions by humans, atmospheric concentrations of CO2, and average global temperature as it has changed over the last 1000 years.
 The final slide overlays the three graphs to show how they all correspond.

 This video highlights research conducted at Woods Hole on how heat absorbed by the ocean and changes of ocean chemistry from human activities could lead to a tipping point for marine life and ecosystems.
 Includes ice bath experiment that models the tipping point of Arctic sea ice.